Explore other offices & services

 Contemporary dance technique, community outreach, arts education

-Knox offers a minor in dance that can be fulfilled by any student, whether they want to continue studying dance at the professional level or simply explore personal expression through movement while pursuing other career paths.
-The dance minor's focus on aesthetic expression and technique complements any major within the liberal arts curriculum.
-Students who minor in dance graduate well prepared for advanced study in performance, choreography, design, dance education, and dance therapy, as well as many other career options.
+Knox offers a minor in dance that can be fulfilled by any student, whether they want to continue studying dance at the professional level or simply explore personal expression through movement while pursuing other academic and career related goals.
+The dance minor's focus on aesthetic expression and academic rigor complements any major within the liberal arts curriculum.
+Students who minor in dance graduate well prepared for advanced study in performance, choreography, design, dance education, dance therapy, and many other dance related career options.

 Students pursuing the dance minor may participate in the Dance Ensemble or Choreography Workshop courses.
 Dance Ensemble is designed to create an experience similar to working in a professional dance company, while Choreography Workshop is a course that focuses on the artistic, administrative and technical work of producing dance professionally.
-In addition to the academic program, there is an active student dance organization, the Terpsichore Dance Collective, which produces a concert every term.
+In addition to the academic program, there are severak student dance organizations, which promote and support the dance community at Knox.

 Departmental Learning Goals